 Promotes gut health

-Bananas are rich in prebiotics, which is a food source for probiotics – good bacteria that is beneficial for the digestive system.
-Prebiotics are known to help treat some gastrointestinal infections and also ease irritable bowel syndrome (IBS) .
+Number 3.
+Promotes gut health.
+Bananas are rich in prebiotics, which is a food source for the good bacteria in our gut called probiotics.
+Prebiotics are known to help treat some gastrointestinal infections and also ease irritable bowel syndrome (IBS).

 Energy for workouts

+Number 4.
+Energy for workouts.
 Yellow bananas are a healthy source of energy as they are high in simple sugars plus are fat and cholesterol free.
-This convenient to pack fruit can act as ideal pre or post - workout snacks.
+It is also convenient to pack and can serve as ideal pre or post - workout snacks.

-Because of the high potassium levels, individuals who have medical conditions that restrict potassium intake, such as kidney diseases.
-Should refrain or seek medical advise before consuming the fruit.
+Because of the high potassium levels, individuals who have medical conditions that restrict potassium intake, such as kidney diseases should refrain or seek medical advice before consuming the fruit.

 Diabetic patients should moderate or refrain from consuming yellow bananas, green bananas are more suitable due to the lower sugar content and glycaemic index.

-Great and simple ways to include bananas in your diet
+Here are some simple ways to include bananas in your diet.

 Fry a mixture of mashed up bananas and whisked eggs over low or medium heat.